lupyuen/lupyuen.github.io/src/led.md

 _Only 8 colours?!
 That's not a Full Colour RGB LED!_

 GPIO Pins are binary (not analogue)...
 So are LEDs.
-This will allow us to switch each LED On and Off, nothing in between (no 50 shades of grey)...
+This will let us switch each LED On and Off, nothing in between (no 50 shades of grey)...

 ???